Daltons Garden Heroes

-At 74, Robyn still has plenty of energy to continue her work.
+Although retired, Robyn still has plenty of energy to continue her work.
 “I enjoy community service.
 I have found if you ask correctly people will respond to help.”

 The renamed Mercy Hospice Auckland was officially opened on its current site in March 2007.
 The facility was donated by Sisters of Mercy for the development of hospice care.
 Mercy Hospice Auckland provides a range of specialist community palliative care and hospice services for people facing life limiting illnesses, as well as also offering support to family, friends and carers to help them cope with problems arising from the illness.
 Their services are offered free to patients and their families 24 hours a day, seven days a week.